Why do we need an alternative reporting system for sexual assault?

 Alternative and informal reporting mechanisms are becoming increasingly popular as a way for survivors to maintain control of their story, access therapeutic supports, and seek justice.
 However, designing a scheme that is fit for purpose and suitable for a diverse population requires careful consideration.

 Our research team is dedicated to understanding the potentials and uses of alternative reporting mechanisms.
 We aim to provide research that will inform the development of a best-practice model.
-By working closely with survivors, government agencies and other stakeholders, we hope to create a reporting pathways that empowers survivors and improves responses to sexual assault.
+By working closely with survivors, government agencies and other stakeholders, we hope to create a reporting pathways that empower survivors and improve responses to sexual assault.

 What is our team working on?

-We have just finished up a two year project with the Australian Institute of Criminology investigating the use, purpose, and potential of alternative reporting mechanisms in Australia.
-Our final report is due to be released in early 2023.
+Our research team worked on a two year project with the Australian Institute of Criminology investigating the use, purpose, and potential of alternative reporting mechanisms in Australia.
+Our final report can be found in our recent publications list below.

-We are currently working with the Victorian Government who have contracted our team to provide expert advice on design considerations for an online reporting pathway for sexual violence in Victoria.
-As part of this, we are leading consultations with victim-survivors and other key stakeholders to inform recommendations for design.
+We have also worked with the Victorian Government, who contracted our team to provide expert advice on design considerations for an online reporting pathway for sexual violence in Victoria.
+As part of this, we lead consultations with victim-survivors and other key stakeholders to inform recommendations for design.

 Recent Media and Publications